Battle of Nicopolis: Captives and ransom

 A delegation with rich gifts for Bayezid left Paris on 20 January 1397 to negotiate the ransoms.
 De Helly, bound by his oath to return, had already departed with letters for the captives.
 Gian Galeazzo's help became vital, as he had extensive contacts in the Ottoman court.
 Envoys were sent informing him of belated approval by the King allowing the fleur-de-lis to be added to the Visconti escutcheon, Galeazzo's first wife having been from the French royal house, and to make every effort to gain his assistance.
 Meanwhile, those envoys sent in early December had reached Venice and, having learned of the fate of the captives, were attempting to make their way to Bursa.
 Venice, which was the French conduit to the Muslim east due to her trade network, became the center for exchange of news, cash and ransomed captives.

 On 13 February 1397, de Coucy, ill and perhaps suffering from battle wounds, died.
-Boucicaut and Guy de Tremoille released on their own accord to seek funds in the Levant reached Rhodes where de Tremoille fell ill and died around Easter.
+Released on their own accord to seek funds in the Levant, Boucicaut and Guy de Tremoille reached Rhodes, where de Tremoille fell ill and died around Easter.
 French negotiators in the Sultan's court finally reached agreement on a ransom of 200,000 gold florins in June.
 Comte d'Eu died on 15 June.
 With a down payment of 75,000, the prisoners were released on 24 June on their promise to stay in Venice until the rest of the ransom was paid.
 However, the nobles found it unthinkable to travel in less than their accustomed splendor and borrowed nearly as much as the ransom amount in reprovisioning themselves.
 Arriving in Venice in October after stopping in various islands to recover and borrow money, the financial transactions required to both provide the ransom and pay for the travel arrangements and living expenses of the nobles were tremendously complicated.
 A three-sided transaction between Burgundy, Sigismund and Venice took 27 years to settle.
 A plague outbreak in Venice required the nobles to move temporarily to Treviso, but still claimed Henri de Bar.

-The last of the Crusader leaders – Nevers, Boucicaut, Guillaume de Tremoille and Jacques de la Marche -, along with seven or eight other knights, re-entered France in February 1398.
+The last of the Crusader leaders (Nevers, Boucicaut, Guillaume de Tremoille and Jacques de la Marche), along with seven or eight other knights, re-entered France in February 1398.
 They were greeted by minstrels, parties and parades as they journeyed across the kingdom, though Tuchman notes, "the receptions probably represented not so much popular enthusiasm as organized joy, in which the 14th century excelled."